astralfrontier/astralfrontier.org-OLD/src/fiction/falkens-matrix.md

 **2015:** The "RoboCop" project is unveiled by OCP.
 Due to problems with the ED-209 and the success of RoboCop, ethical constraints are considered a mandatory feature for any robot intending to interact with humans. ([RC])

-_Though Cyberdyne's engineers and scientists who had studied the Terminator design retained their knowledge, the ED-209 was physically effective but behaviorally flawed.
-The Three Laws of Robotics are introduced to restrain robot behavior._
+_Though Cyberdyne's engineers and scientists who had studied the Terminator design retained their knowledge, the ED-209 was physically effective but behaviorally flawed._

 _The advanced AI which yields human-level intelligence by 2035 is spearheaded by ENCOM, since the presence of the last ISO Quorra makes revolutionary AI and artificial life a simple matter to reverse engineer._

+**2025:** Delos, a high-tech adult amusement park populated by robots, suffers a severe technical failure resulting in the deaths of almost everyone at the park. ([WW])

+_Placement is arbitrary.
+Futureworld suggests a date of 1985, which is both anachronistic in the real world and inconsistent with the timeline.
+It is placed here to reflect the period prior to Three Laws robots, but after human-realistic androids could plausibly have been introduced into the setting._

 **2031:** The Hays-Bishop bill is passed, allowing corporations to form governments if their employees made up over two-thirds of the population in a given region. ([SS])